haplotype/reko/README.md

 # ReKo
 ReKo (Reflection Knockoff) takes an input of feature matrix and produce multiple copies of knockoffs.
-The construction is based on a novel method, and the following paragarph is an exerpt from the manuscript in preparation.

-> In this paper, we introduce a novel method to estimate S by first constructing mirror images Y of the original feature X via Householder reflection.
-Their difference, W= 1/2 (X-Y), is orthogonal to X and thus T = cov(X, W) is a diagonal matrix.
-We define S = \alpha T, and estimate the scalar \alpha by examining the largest eigenvalues of the scaled W.  Such an S=\hat\alpha T leads to much more powerful knockoffs, and its computation requires no optimization.
-We call the knockoffs constructed via Householder reflection **reflection knockoff** (ReKo).

 The basics of knockoff filter can be found here: https://web.stanford.edu/group/candes/knockoffs/.
+The manuscript detailing ReKo can be found at https://www.biorxiv.org/content/10.1101/2025.01.16.633369v2

 ## Usage:
 ```